tcsvn/pyadlml/docs/user_guide.rst

 and you are done.

+.. _Dataset user guide:

 Datasets
 --------
 There are 8 supported datasets so far:

-- aras
+- Aras
-- casas aruba
+- Casas aruba
-- mitlab subject 1
+- Mitlab subject 1
-- mitlab subject 2
+- Mitlab subject 2
-- tuebingen 2019
+- Tuebingen 2019
-- casas milan
+- Amsterdam
+- Uci adl binary ordonez A
+- Uci adl binary ordonez B

+if you happen to find a dataset in the wild that is not included in this list please let me know.
+It is very hard to find the datasets online.
+You can find more about the :ref:`Dataset View`

-Usually a dataset consists of 2 dataframes, the logged activities and the recorded device readings.
+Usually a dataset consists of two dataframes, the logged activities and the recorded device readings.
 An entry of the activity dataframe consist of the *start_time*, the *end_time*  and the *activity* that is performed.
 Here is an example how this could look like: